Greece Wants to Be the World’s Greatest Museum... Underwater

 “People’s interest is now focused on this kind of tourism, either in what you see from the coasts or in the shipwrecks.
 I think this is because the equipment has been perfected and has become more affordable for anyone nowadays,” says Eleni Banou, the newly appointed director of Greece’s ephorate of underwater antiquities.

 For Banou, an experienced archeologist with a Ph.D. from the University of Pennsylvania, this new position is just a new challenge.
-In 2016 Banou welcomed the then president of the United States, Barack Obama, during his visit in Athens and showed him around the Acropolis as the director of the ephorate of the city of Athens.
+In 2016 Banou welcomed the then-president of the United States, Barack Obama, during his visit to Athens and showed him around the Acropolis as the director of the city’s Ephorate of Antiquities.

 Now in her new role, she hopes to introduce Greece’s underwater antiquities to the world.
 “I believe that underwater archeology is in its infancy.
 It is the future of archeology in Greece.
 It is a completely different world,” she says.